hhroig/Supp_Materials_penR1FPLS/README.md

 ## Overview

+You can download this R Project to reproduce our simulation studies and check the three-dimensional (3D) animations of the estimated coefficient functions relative to the real data application.
+The repository is organized into three sub-folders:

 - Folder **Animated Betas** contains 3D animations of the estimated coefficient functions from *Section 5: “Application to brain connectivity data”*.